nathanael-fijalkow/games_book/3_Parity/references.md

 Boja&#324;czyk and Czerwi&#324;ski {cite}`Bojanczyk&Czerwinski:2018` introduce the separation framework to better understand the original algorithm.

 Soon after two other quasipolynomial time algorithms emerged.
-Jurdzi&#324;ski and Lazi{\'c} {cite}`Jurdzinski&Lazic:2017` showed that the small progress measure algorithm can be adapted to a succinct progress measure algorithm, matching (and slightly improving) the quasipolynomial time complexity.
+Jurdzi&#324;ski and Lazi{\'c} {cite}`Jurdzinski&Lazic:2017` showed that the small progress measure algorithm can be adapted to a `succinct progress measure' algorithm, matching (and slightly improving) the quasipolynomial time complexity.
 The presentation using universal tree that we follow in Section {ref}`3-sec:value_iteration` and an almost matching lower bound on their sizes is due to Fijalkow {cite}`Fijalkow:2018`.
 The connection between separating automata and universal trees was shown by Czerwi&#324;ski, Daviaud, Fijalkow, Jurdzi&#324;ski, Lazi{\'c}, and Parys {cite}`Czerwinski&Daviaud&al:2018`.